 I recently attended the funeral of a close relative at Lake View Cemetery and found Princess Angeline’s gravestone nearby.
 Her rough granite gravestone is next to the much grander towering tombstone of Seattle pioneer, Henry L. Yesler.
-Princess Angeline requested that she be buried close to Yesler since she considered him to be a friend and protector.
+Princess Angeline requested she be buried close to Yesler since she considered him to be her friend and protector.

 The inscription on her gravestone piqued my curiosity.
 It said that she “was a life long supporter of the white settlers” and that she had been converted to Christianity and was named by Mrs. D. S. Maynard.
 The inscription also stated she had befriended pioneers “during the Indian attack upon Seattle on January 26, 1856.”

 Chief Sealth’s first wife, Lalaida, gave birth to daughters Princess Angeline and Mary.
 Sealth fathered five additional children.
 Princess Angeline’s Lushootseed name at birth was Kikisoblu.

 Her father, who would later become Chief Sealth, was a young child when Captain George Vancouver anchored his ship in Puget Sound in 1792.
 The captain was not impressed with what he saw of the indigenous people.
 He described their village as the “most lowly and meanest of its kind.”